-The IP address has been changed by DHCP

-If the product and the client are on the same network, run AXIS IP Utility to locate the product.
+Cannot log in When HTTPS is enabled, ensure that the correct protocol (HTTP or HTTPS) is used when attempting to log in.
+You may need to manually type http or https in the browser's address field.
+The IP address has been changed by DHCP If the product and the client are on the same network, run AXIS IP Utility to locate the product.
 Identify the product using its model or serial number.
 Move the Axis product to an isolated network, or to one with no DHCP or BOOTP server.
 Set the IP address again, using AXIS IP Utility or ARP/Ping (see the Installation Guide).
 Open the Setup pages and disabled DHCP in the TCP/IP settings.
 Return the product to the main network.
 The product now has a fixed IP address that will not change.

-Certificate error when using IEEE 802.1X

-For authentication to work properly, the date and time settings in the Axis product should be synchronized with an NTP server.
-See Date & Time, on page 33.
+Certificate error when using IEEE 802.1X For authentication to work properly, the date and time settings in the Axis product should be synchronized with an NTP server.
+See Date & Time , on page 40.

-The product is accessible locally but not externally

-Router configuration To configure your router to allow incoming data traffic to the Axis product, enable the NAT-traversal feature which will attempt to automatically configure the router to allow access to the Axis product, see NAT traversal (port mapping) for IPv4, on page 35.
-The router must support UPnPTM.
+Router configuration To configure your router to allow incoming data traffic to the Axis product, enable the NAT-traversal feature which will attempt to automatically configure the router to allow access to the Axis product, see NAT traversal (port mapping) for IPv4 , on page 43.
+The router must support UPnP TM .
 Firewall protection Check the Internet firewall with your network administrator.
 Default routers required Check if you need to configure the router settings.

-Problems with the H.264 format

-No H.264 displayed in the client

-Check that the relevant H.264 connection methods and correct interface are enabled in the AMC Control Panel (streaming tab).
-See AXIS Media Control (AMC), on page 9.
+Problems with the H.264 fo rmat No H.264 displayed in the client Check that the relevant H.264 connection methods and correct interface are enabled in the AMC Control Panel (streaming tab).
+See AXIS Media Control (AMC), on page 13.
 In the AMC Control Panel, select the H.264 tab and click Set to default H.264 decoder.
 Check that RTSP is enabled under System Options > Network > TCP/IP > Advanced.

-Check with your network administrator that the multicast addresses used by the Axis product are valid for your network.
+No multicast H.264 displayed in the client Check with your network administrator that the multicast addresses used by the Axis product are valid for your network.
 Check with your network administrator to see if there is a firewall preventing viewing.

-Multicast H.264 only Check if your router supports multicasting, or if the router settings between the client and the accessible by local clients product need to be configured.
+Multicast H.264 only accessible by local clients Check if your router supports multicasting, or if the router settings between the client and the product need to be configured.
 The TTL (Time To Live) value may need to be increased.
 Poor rendering of H.264 Color depth set incorrectly on clients.
-Set to 16-bit or 32-bit color. images

-If text overlays are blurred, or if there are other rendering problems, you may need to enable Advanced Video Rendering from the Video tab in the AMC Control Panel.
+Set to 16-bit or 32-bit color. images If text overlays are blurred, or if there are other rendering problems, you may need to enable Advanced Video Rendering fromv the Video tab in the AMC Control Panel.
 Ensure that your graphics card is using the latest driver.
 The latest drivers can usually be downloaded from the manufacturer's website.

-Color saturation is different in H.264 and Motion JPEG

-Modify the settings for your graphics adapter.
+Color saturation is different in H.264 and Motion JPEG Modify the settings for your graphics adapter.
 Refer to the adapter's documentation for more information.

-Lower frame rate than expected

-Reduce the number of applications running on the client computer.

-Limit the number of simultaneous viewers.

-$\label{lem:check} Check\ with\ the\ network\ administrator\ that\ there\ is\ enough\ bandwidth\ available.$

-Check in the AMC Control Panel (H.264 tag) that video processing is NOT set to Decode only key frames.
+Lower frame rate than Reduce the number of applications running on the client computer. expected Limit the number of simultaneous viewers.
+Check with the network administrator that there is enough bandwidth available.
+Check in the AMC Control Panel (H.264 tag) that video processing is NOT set to Decode only key frames .
 Lower the image resolution.

-Why do I not get maximum

-frames per second?

-See Performance Considerations, on page 48.

-The maximum frames per second is dependent on the utility frequency (60/50 Hz) of the Axis product.
-See Technical Specifications, on page 46.

-Image degeneration Decrease the GOV length.
-Go to Video > Video Stream and select the H.264 tab to modify the

-GOV length.